MeilleursAgents/comment-on-diff/README.md

+# Comment-on-diff

-This github action can add a comment on a pull request depending on which files are modified.
+This github action adds a comment on a pull request depending on which files are modified.

+## Usage

 To use it you need a github workflow like this:
 ```